 Won't go and forcibly vacate: Centre tells Delhi high court over Delhi Gymkhana Club eviction

-Solicitor General Tushar Mehta told the Delhi high court that the possession of the Delhi Gymkhana land will be taken as per law.
+The high court declined to immediately restrain the Centre from taking further action in pursuance of its notice directing the Delhi Gymkhana Club to vacate.

-Centre told the Delhi high court on Tuesday that it has given the Delhi Gymkhana Club, or DGC, an opportunity to vacate the premises “on its own” and that if they do not vacate on their own, it is not that the police will rush in and the Centre will take forcible possession of the premises.
+The central government told the Delhi high court on Tuesday that it has given the Delhi Gymkhana Club, or DGC, an opportunity to vacate the premises “on its own”.
+The government said that if the iconic club is not vacated, “it is not that the police will rush in and the Centre will take forcibly” take possession of the premises.

 Solicitor General Tushar Mehta told the high court that possession will be taken in accordance with the law.